lynbrookcs/lynbrookcs.github.io/proco.md

 Lynbrook ProCo 2023 : TBD

 Similar to the USA Computing Olympiad, teams will have 4 hours to take the contest and can begin any time during the contest window.
-HOWEVER, the contest automatically terminates at 8 PM, so please aim to begin by 4 PM if you want as much time as possible.

 ## Team
 + General Manager: TBD